-The code snippet in the listing above creates a Genotype with the same structure as shown in figure 1.3.3 on the preceding page.
+The code snippet in the listing above creates a Genotype with the same structure as shown in figure 1.3.3.
 In this example the DoubleGene has been chosen as Gene type.

 Genotype vector The Genotype is essentially a two-dimensional composition of Genes.
 This makes it trivial to create Genotypes which can be treated as a Gene matrices.
 If its needed to create a vector of Genes, there are two possibilities to do so: